 The same statute of limitations applies if the victim dies as a result of his or her injuries.
 The victim’s survivors will be precluded from filing a wrongful death case if more than two years pass after the date of the incident.

 Get the Help of a Dedicated Attorney Following a Pedestrian Accident

 Injuries from a pedestrian accident can lead to a lifetime of pain, emotional distress, and economic difficulties.
 It is important to have an experienced lawyer in your corner to obtain fair compensation following an accident.
 Obtain the support of a qualified attorney who will aggressively advocate for you.

-The pedestrian injury lawyers at Savage Law in Carlsbad, CA are passionate about helping injured men, women, and children recover from their injuries and receive maximum compensation for their damages.
+The pedestrian injury lawyers at Savage Law in Rancho Bernardo, CA are passionate about helping injured men, women, and children recover from their injuries and receive maximum compensation for their damages.
 Savage Law understands that handling an injury claim can be very frustrating to people who are dealing with medical treatment and pain from their injuries.
 The attorneys at Savage Law maintain constant communication with clients and the at fault party’s representative to resolve injury claims without unnecessary delay.
 Call or contact us now to schedule a free consultation with an attorney today.